pedroalvesbatista/data-engineering-101/README.md

 I would love your feedback on the materials in the Github [issues](https://github.com/Jay-Oh-eN/data-engineering-101/issues).
 And/or please do not hesitate to reach out to me directly via email at jonathan@galvanize.it or over twitter @clearspandex

+The presentation can be found on Slideshare [here](http://www.slideshare.net/jonathandinu/presentation-45784222) or in this repository (`presentation.pdf`).

 ![](images/luigiflow.png)

 > Throughout this workshop, you will learn how to make a scalable and sustainable data pipeline in Python with Luigi

 ## Getting Started

-0. Install Python, I recommend Anaconda (Mac OSX and Windows): [http://continuum.io/downloads](http://continuum.io/downloads)
+0. Install Python, I recommend Anaconda (Mac OSX or Windows): [http://continuum.io/downloads](http://continuum.io/downloads)
-1. Get the files: Download the [ZIP](https://github.com/Jay-Oh-eN/data-engineering-101/archive/master.zip) or `git clone https://github.com/Jay-Oh-eN/data-engineering-101` (git [tutorial][gitit]) this repository.
+1. Get the files: Download the [ZIP](https://github.com/Jay-Oh-eN/data-engineering-101/archive/master.zip) or `git clone https://github.com/Jay-Oh-eN/data-engineering-101` (git [tutorial](http://jlord.us/git-it/)) this repository.

 ### Run the Code

 1. Install libraries and dependencies: `pip install -r requirements.txt`
 2. Start the UI server: `luigid --background  --logdir logs`
-3. Navigate with a web browser to `http://localhost:[port]` where [port] is the port the `luigid` server has started on (`luigid` defaults to port 8082)
+3. Navigate with a web browser to `http://localhost:[port]` where `[port]` is the port the `luigid` server has started on (`luigid` defaults to port 8082)
-4. Run the final pipeline (with parallelism of 4): `python ml-pipeline.py --workers 4 BuildModels --input-dir text --num-topics 10 --lam 0.8`
+4. Run the final pipeline: `python ml-pipeline.py BuildModels --input-dir text --num-topics 10 --lam 0.8`

 ### Libraries Used
 * [luigi](http://luigi.readthedocs.org/en/latest/index.html)